Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Counterfactual Credit Assignment

-The appeal of this estimator lies in its simplicity and generality: to evaluate it, the only requirement is the ability to simulate trajectories, and compute both the score function and the return.
+The appeal of this estimator lies in its simplicity and generality: to evaluate it, the only requirement is the ability to simulate trajectories, and compute both the score function and the return.\\

 Let us note two credit assignment features of the estimator.
 First, the score function $S_t$ is multiplied not by the whole return $G$, but by the return from time $t$.
 Intuitively, action $A_t$ can only affect states and rewards coming after time $t$, and it is therefore pointless to credit action $A_t$ with past rewards.
-Second, removing the value function $V(X_t)$ from the return $G_t$ does not bias the estimator and typically reduces variance, since the resulting estimate makes an action $A_t$ more likely proportionally not to the return, but to which extent the return was higher than what was expected.
+Second, subtracting the value function $V(X_t)$ from the return $G_t$ does not bias the estimator and typically reduces variance, since the resulting estimate makes an action $A_t$ more likely proportionally not to the return, but to which extent the return was higher than what was expected before the action was taken \cite{williams1992simple}.
 Such a function will be called a \emph{baseline} in the following.
-In theory, the baseline can be any function of $X_t$: note in particular that for a partially observed environment, this means the baseline can be any function of \emph{past} observations.
-It is however typically assumed that it does not depend on any variable `from the future', i.e.\ with time index greater than $t$: including variables which are (causally) affected by the action generally results in a biased estimator.
-This estimator updates the policy through the score term; note however the learning signal only updates the policy $\pi_\theta(a\vert X_t)$ at the value taken by action $A_t=a$ (other values are only updated through normalization).
-The policy gradient theorem from \citep{sutton2000policy}, which we will also call all-action policy gradient, shows it is possible to provide learning signal to all actions, given we have access to a Q-function $Q(x,a)=\E[G_t|X_t=x, A_t=a]$, which we will call a \emph{critic} in the following. \begin{prop}[All-action policy gradient estimator] The gradient of $\E[G]$ is given by \end{prop} A particularity of the all-actions policy gradient estimator is that the term at time $t$ for updating the policy $\grad \pi(a|X_t)(Q(X_t,a)$ depends only on past information; this is in contrast with the score function estimates above which depend on the return, a function of the entire trajectory.
+In theory, the baseline can be any function of $X_t$; note in particular that for a partially observed environment, this means the baseline can be any function of \emph{past} observations.
+It is however typically assumed that it does not depend on any variable `from the future' (including the action about to be taken, $A_t$), i.e.\ with time index greater than $t$, since including variables which are (causally) affected by the action generally results in a biased estimator \citep{weber2019credit}.

+This estimator updates the policy through the score term; note however the learning signal only updates the policy $\pi_\theta(a\vert X_t)$ for the taken action $A_t=a$ (other actions are only updated through normalization of action probabilities).
+The policy gradient theorem from \citet{sutton2000policy}, which we will also call all-action policy gradient, shows it is possible to provide learning signal to all actions, given we have access to a Q-function, $Q(x,a)=\E[G_t|X_t=x, A_t=a]$, which we will call a \emph{critic} in the following.
+The gradient of $\E[G]$ is given by: A particularity of the all-actions policy gradient estimator is that the term at time $t$ for updating the policy $\grad \pi(a|X_t)Q(X_t,a)$ depends only on current information (past information in a POMDP); this is in contrast with the score function estimates above which depend on the return, a function of the entire trajectory.